jeftegoes/AwsOverview/AWS Tips.md

 - appspec.yml - CodeDeploy.
 - env.yml - Elastic Beanstalk.
   - .config - Configuration files are YAML- or JSON-formatted documents with a **.config** file extension that you place in a folder named **.ebextensions**.
+- amplify.yml - Use the test step to run any test commands at build time.

 # 9. PartiQL